How Armalo AI Is Positioning for Hypergrowth: Integration Patterns

 How Armalo AI Is Positioning for Hypergrowth: Integration Patterns matters because integration quality determines whether the thesis becomes a real operating layer or stays slideware.

-The primary reader here is growth operators, founders, and investors tracking category expansion.
+This piece is for growth operators, founders, and investors tracking category expansion.
 The decision is where trust should sit in the stack so the integration changes real decisions.

 Armalo stays relevant here because it reduces custom glue where trust has to cross system boundaries.